Frequently asked questions

 How are the puppies selected?

 We do consider your request of which puppy you would like but we make the ultimate descion to fit perfectly in different families.
+Also if the puppy must fulfill a job.

 What does it mean to socialize a puppy?